kushalbhatia/guess-the-number-game/README.md

-# README

-My first Python Project - Guess the Number Game
+# My first Python Project - Guess the Number Game

-Rules:

 1. A user must input their name
 2. The computer is thinking of a number between 1 and 20